 My kids start school Monday.
 I am more stressed and nervous than they are!
-I can’t believe that my oldest will be in 7th grade, and that she has to be at school at 7:25 am.
+I can’t believe that my oldest will be in 7th grade and that she has to be at school at 7:25 am.
 Have I mentioned we are not morning people?
-LOL We are looking to ways to buy 5 more minutes in the mornings.
+LOL, We are looking for ways to buy 5 more minutes in the mornings.
 We will be laying out clothes, fixing lunches, and getting breakfasts lined up the night before.
-Beauty sleep is very important when you are 12….heck it is important when you are a 12 year old’s mom!
+Beauty sleep is very important when you are 12….heck it is important when you are a 12-year-old’s mom!

 I just mixed all of the dry ingredients together and mixed thoroughly in a large bowl.

 Now mix in the wet ingredients and the raisins.
 The batter will be very runny.
 Don’t worry!

 Pour the batter into a 9×9 square pan lined with foil for easy cleanup!
 Bake at 350 F for 20-25 minutes or until a toothpick inserted in the center comes out clean.

 All the pan to cool completely before cutting.

 - 1½ cups Instant or Old Fashioned Oatmeal

 - ½ cup flour (or gluten free flour mix)